meltmedia/dropwizard-etcd/README.md

 </dependency>
 ```

-### Java
+### Client Bundle

+To simply get access to a client for Etcd, you will need to set up the `EtcdBundle`.

-Define the EtcdConfiguraion class somewhere in your applications configuration.
+First, define the EtcdConfiguraion class somewhere in your applications configuration.

 ```
 import com.meltmedia.dropwizard.etcd.EtcdConfiguration;